forta-network/docs/docs/sdk.md

 ## createBlockEvent

 A utility function for writing tests.
-You can use `createBlockEvent` (python: `create_block_event`) to easily generate a `BlockEvent` object for your unit tests.
+You can use `createBlockEvent` (python: `create_block_event`) to easily generate a mock `BlockEvent` object when writing unit tests for your `handleBlock` handler.
+To better understand usage, see the [Typescript example](https://github.com/forta-protocol/forta-agent-examples/blob/master/minimum-balance-ts/src/agent.spec.ts) or the [Python example](https://github.com/forta-protocol/forta-agent-examples/blob/master/minimum-balance-py/src/agent_test.py).

 ## createTransactionEvent

 A utility function for writing tests.
-You can use `createTransactionEvent` (python: `create_transaction_event`) to easily generate a `TransactionEvent` object for your unit tests.
+You can use `createTransactionEvent` (python: `create_transaction_event`) to easily generate a mock `TransactionEvent` object when writing unit tests for your `handleTransaction` handler.
+To better understand usage, see the [Javascript example](https://github.com/forta-protocol/forta-agent-examples/blob/master/high-gas-js/src/high.gas.used.spec.js) or the [Python example](https://github.com/forta-protocol/forta-agent-examples/blob/master/high-gas-py/src/agent_test.py).